taborlab/FlowCal/doc/python_tutorial/mef.rst

 Generation of a MEF Transformation Function
 -------------------------------------------

 We will now give a short description of the process that :func:`FlowCal.mef.get_transform_fxn` uses to generate a transformation function from beads data.
 We will also examine the plots produced by :func:`FlowCal.mef.get_transform_fxn` and discuss how these plots can reveal problems with the analysis.
 In the following, ``<beads_filename>`` refers to the file name of the FSC cotaining beads data, which was provided to :func:`FlowCal.mef.get_transform_fxn`.
+This discussion is parallel to the one in the :doc:`fundamentals of calibration</fundamentals/calibration>` document, but at a higher technical level.

-Generating a MEf transformation function involves four steps:
+Generating a MEF transformation function involves four steps:

 1. Identification of Bead Subpopulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~